mickymacirl/CI-P5-EGZ/README.md

 ### Marketing Strategies

-"Ethical Gearz advocates for responsible and ethical hacking practices."
+"Ethical Gearz advocates for responsible and ethical hacking practices.
+Empowering Ethical Hackers Everywhere."

 As a result, our marketing strategy is focused on creating a community of like-minded individuals and organizations who share this belief.